niklassandberg/multiple-rotary-encoder/README.md

 ### Hardware

-runnable atmega328p or compatible.
+* runnable atmega328p or compatible.

-possible 5 to 3.3 voltage correlation between atmega and teensy UART.
+* 5 to 3.3 voltage correlation between atmega and teensy UART.

 ### Format